-- 1. Clean the housing.
-Refer to Cleaning the under the Housing on page 15. - 2.
+- 1. Clean under the housing.
+Refer to Cleaning under the Housing on page 15. - 2.
 Clean any dirt and chaff from the cylinder, cylinder head fins, and blower housing. - 3.
 Remove grass clippings, dirt, and grime from the external parts of the engine, the shrouding, and the top of the housing. - 4.
 Check the condition of the blade.
 Refer to Maintaining the Blade on page 18. - 5.
-Charge the battery (electric-start model only); refer to Charging the Battery on page 20.
-Store the battery in an unheated area, if possible.
-For long-term battery storage, charge the battery every 6 months; in temperatures of 80°F (27°C) or above, charge the battery every 90 days. - 6.
-Service the air filter; refer to Servicing the Air Filter on page 16. - 7.
-Lubricate the self-propel drive; refer to Lubricating the Self-Propel Drive on page 17. - 8.
-Tighten all nuts, bolts, and screws. - 9.
+Service the air filter; refer to Servicing the Air Filter on page 16. - 6.
+Lubricate the wheels; refer to Lubricating the Self-Propel Drive on page 17. - 7.
+Tighten all nuts, bolts, and screws. - 8.
 Touch up all rusted or chipped paint surfaces with paint available from an Authorized Service Dealer.

-Removing From Storage
+Removing from Storage